dmbarbour/glas/glas-src/language-g0/README.md

 ### Negative Assertions.
 Rejected.

 I could design an assertions model that accepts only *failed* programs.

-        assert [ [test code] reject ]
-         # with suitable 'reject' macro, becomes
-        reject [ test code ]

-However, the interaction with compile-time effects seems relatively awkward to explain.
-Sticking to assert is consistent and comprehensible even if slightly less convenient.
+Perhaps `reject [Test Code]`.
+But the interaction with compile-time effects seems awkward to explain.
+For now, sticking with positive `assert`.
+We can always write `assert [[Test Code] reject]`.